csorens2/Terrorarium/README.md

 Terrorarium is a project I'm using to learn about F#, functional programming, machine learning, and genetic algorithms.
 It consists of animals eating food, and improving how to do so over time.

 ## Future Improvements
-> Performance Improvements
+> ~~Performance Improvements~~

-As my first large F# project, I was not versed in best practices ahead of time.
-So the first step is to go back and fix unintended performance problems.
+~~As my first large F# project, I was not versed in best practices ahead of time.
+So the first step is to go back and fix unintended performance problems.~~

+Complete

 > Weight and Simulation Stat Files